miroshnikov/filefive/README.md

 - Search/filter files using wildcards and JavaScript Regular Expressions
 - Synchronized browsing
 - Connections/servers are plain files stored on your filesystem in the `~/.f5/connections` folder
-- Easy to backup connections and settings (e.g. using Git or other VCS)
+- Easy to backup connections and settings in `~/.f5` folder, e.g. using Git or other VCS
 - Drag & drop support
-- Open files and folders in Visual Studio Code
+- Open files and folders in default app or Visual Studio Code
 - Uses browser tabs to browse more than one server or transfer files simultaneously
+- Utilizes the built-in browser password manager to store passwords for different connections

 ## Feedbacks
 To support its development, [star FileFive on GitHub](https://github.com/miroshnikov/filefive/stargazers)!